Learning from People in Poverty

 More about “Stories of Change”.

-This story describes the beginning of a participative research approach in merging knowledge with populations in situations of extreme poverty.
+This story describes the beginning of a participative research approach using Merging Knowledge with populations in situations of extreme poverty.

 By Francoise Ferrand (France)